 Telehealth may be the safest practice option during periods of pandemic viral danger.
 However, a psychologist may encounter clients in need of ongoing clinical attention but who cannot safely or practically utilize video or a telephone format (e.g., an older adult with hearing loss, young children, or a quasi-homeless client without phone or internet access).
 In addition, clinical assessment, (e.g., neuropsychology) may require in-person administration and or observation in order to maintain reliability and validity of the assessment procedures.
-Given the needs of these clients, many psychologists are seeing clients in person.
+Given the needs of these clients, some psychologists are seeing clients in person.
 The Board expects that psychologists who decide to see clients in person do so only after a careful and balanced evaluation of both the safety risks (for clients, supporting staff, and the psychologist) and the legal requirements of State Executive Orders.
 Psychologists who determine that benefits outweigh the risks of seeing clients in person should document both their rationale for providing in person services and their safety practices.